WahidSyed/Game-of-Life/README.md

 <p align="left">
   <img src="./turingmachine.png" width="400" >
-  <br><span style="font-size:8px">Pattern: Turing Machine<span>
 </p>

+### Pattern: Turing Machine

-Conway's Game of Life is a fascinating cellular automaton.
+*Conway's Game of Life* is a fascinating cellular automaton.
 This is my implementation of the game in Rust, built on a Piston game engine.
 Theory: https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life

 ### Patterns
 Patterns are downloaded with the script `download-patterns.sh` which come as 1896 .rle files (run-length encoded).
 My program includes a decoder that can parse this format and use it to seed the game board.